rockman007372/Obsidian-Vault/Spanish Week 8.md

 - Hay tiendas por todo el barrio??
 - No hay gente en la calle = there are no people in the street

-Est/estan:
+Esta/estan: are currently in the position of
 - El nino esta en el jardin = the boy is in the garden
-- El coche esta en el aparcamiento = the car is in the ?
+- El coche esta en el aparcamiento = the car is in the parking lot
-- Julia y diego estan en el cine.
+- Julia y Diego estan en el cine.

-How to ask for number of sth:
+### How to ask for existence/number/location of sth

 Que hay...?
 To ask for the existence of things or people in something
-- **Que hay** en *este* cajon? = What is in *this* drawer?
+- **Que hay** en *este* cajon? = What is there in *this* drawer?

 Cuantos/Cuantas + sustantivo? = How many... are there? (cantidad)
-- Cuantos nino hay en el colegio?
+- Cuantos ninos hay en el colegio?
 How many boys are there in the primary school?

 Donde esta/estan?
 Ask for the location of something
 - Donde esta Maite = where is maite?